SasTech KioskNet

 2. Click your server and click Configure.

-3. In your server settings, configure the invite text they will see in the Subscriber Invite Dialog box.
+3. In your server settings, enter in the text that visitors will be sent in the Subscriber Invite Dialog field.
 Save.

 4. Follow the directions in your Visitor Counter addon to add the visitor counter script to your kiosk.

 5. Go to your subscriber kiosk and get the owner menu.
-Note that for the simple kiosks, the front face may be configued to only subscribe/unsubscribe and not show the owner menu.
+Note that for the simple sample kiosks in the kit, the front face may be configued to only subscribe/unsubscribe and not show the owner menu.
 In that case, click the back of the kiosk.

 6. Click configure.
-From the config page, set the range of the visitor counter higher than 0 to turn it on.
+From the config page, turn on the visitor counter and set the range of the visitor counter higher than 0.

 7. In the visitor counter settings, check "auto-invite" and save.